tobyweston/temperature-machine/docs/create_debian_package.md

 See [Debian Binary Package Building How-To](http://tldp.org/HOWTO/html_single/Debian-Binary-Package-Building-HOWTO/#AEN60) for the full package contents.

+### Creating Debian Package/InRelease/Release

+Creating an appropriate set of files for a debian repository is a bit involved.
+As a minimum, we need to create the following:

+* Packages / Packages.gz
+* Release / InRelease

+`dpkg-scanpackages -m` handles the `Packages` file but not the `Release` (see [SO](https://unix.stackexchange.com/questions/403485/how-to-generate-the-release-file-on-a-local-package-repository)).

+`aptly` may be an alternative (as `apt-ftparchive` isn't cross-platform).

 ## Generating `man` pages

 Using http://github.com/rtomayko/ronn, having installed via `gem install ronn`.